Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <img src="images/ch10_scans_dist.png" alt="Distribution of ticket scans at the gates" width="100%" />
 <p class="caption">(\#fig:chtenscansgraphicb)Distribution of ticket scans at the gates</p>
 </div>

-In general, ticket scans will follow a specific cadence.
-Let's use the data to make some inferences and discuss the entire problem.
-We'll go a little deeper into this sort of analysis in a subsequent section.
+In general, ticket scans will typically follow a specific cadence for identical events.
 Our ballpark has four points of entry for fans and each point of entry has four scanners.
 We can tell that our entry process is slightly probabilistic.
-Not all scans will take the same amount of time because a failure requires adjustments an another scan and people move at different paces.
-What is the maximum capacity of this system?
+Not all scans will take the same amount of time because a failure requires adjustments or an additional scan and people move at different paces. _What is the maximum capacity of this system?_

 This question is actually difficult to answer because we know that some gates are likely to be busier than others at different times.
 We are looking for the gate with the maximum throughput under duress.
 You will need multiple days of observation to get a good average figure.